MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.socket/README.md

 * Multicast support is only implemented in Android, and is not yet stable.

 # Release Notes
+## 1.2.1 (October 23, 2014)
+- Fix the dependency on iosSocketsCommon so that it works with the Cordova plugin registry.

 ## 1.2.0 (October 21, 2014)
 - Update to depend on new chrome.system.network and org.chromium.iosSocketsCommon plugins.
 - Documentation updates.